Along with factory jobs, women also earned the right to vote through their hard work on this particular type of family-owned land.

 This technological advancement's widespread use allowed American to continue with work and recreation into the night.

-What is the electric light bulb?
+What was the electric light bulb?

 Prohibition was passed in the beginning of the 1920s as this amendment (number) of the U.S. Consitution.